READ TIME – 7 MINUTES

 No not just like that!

-Like with any role, certain levels of professionalism are expected when it comes to communication in recruitment.
+Like with any role, certain levels of professionalism are expected when it comes to communication during the hiring process.

 You must use the correct language, terminology and tone in each contact that you make.
 Using the appropriate language will help you build a strong and lasting relationship with a candidate.